 Educational objective.
-An instructional supplement for courses dealing with strategic management and business policy, both domestically and internationally.
+An instructional resource for courses dealing with strategic management and business policy, both domestically and internationally.
 Formulation of mission, objectives and strategy are emphasized, with opportunity to implement strategies and policies that will lead to the realization of objectives.
 A premium is placed on successful integration of functional area concepts.
 The model is challenging to upper-division undergraduate and graduate business students.

 Number of participants.
 Twelve or more.
 A world may contain from three to eight firms (student teams), with each firm’s management consisting of four to eight participants.
 For more than eight teams, separate worlds may be run concurrently.

 Time required.
 Sixteen to twenty sessions of about fifty minutes each (later sessions typically may require less time).
 Outside preparation will reduce the time required in group sessions.
 Initial preparation by participants may require six to eight hours each.

 Space required.
 In face-to-face settings, ideally, each company might have a separate “board room” for decision-making sessions.
 Grouping of teams in different parts of a large room works satisfactorily.
 For on-line settings video conferencing software such as Zoom or Skype work well.

 Materials and equipment needed.
 The on-line version only requires a computer with a web browser (and a printer if hard copies of reports are desired) to access both the Player’s Program and the Administrator’s Program (each password protected).
 The Player’s Program contains spreadsheet templates located under the Tools menu to provide decision support.
 A Quick Start Manual and the The Business Policy Game: Player’s Manual are located under the Help menu.
 The Administrator’s Program contains the Quick Start Manual, The Business Policy Game: Player’s Manual and The Business Policy Game: Instructor’s Manual located under the Help menu.
 Digital copies of all manuals may also be downloaded from our server.